 Ayurveda has long understood the role that the body’s circadian rhythm (our built-in body clock) has in maintaining proper functioning of the physiology.
 Now modern science supports this understanding disruptions to this process can contribute to the development of osteoarthritis.

 In many cases, wear and tear in the joints are aggravated by the accumulation of ama.
 When ama, the toxic residue that results from poorly digested food, enters the blood stream, it can build up in areas of the body, including the joints.
-To remove ama from the joints and tissues, the traditional Ayurvedic treatments for purification and detoxification, known as Panchakarma, can be very helpful.
+To remove ama from the joints and tissues, the traditional Ayurvedic treatments for purification, known as Panchakarma, can be very helpful.
 These treatments help bring the aggravated doshas and accumulated ama back into the digestive tract for elimination.
 Once ama has been cleared, a program of prevention can be recommended.